 First, the good news: there are lots of places where you can find a free Walt Disney font.
 However, these are knock offs from the original penmanship.
 You will need to use these with caution.
 Walt Disney is a trademarked name, so you can't use those letters together in any font.
 In addition, while these are knock offs, the Disney trademarks are vast and expansive.
 So using this font with any commercial product is a risk.

 Here are a few of the free Walt Disney fonts that are available from various font designers online:

 - Walt Disney Script Font: This is one of the most thorough fonts created, including both regular, bold, and italic versions of the letters, as well as permutations (like italic bold).
 Inspired by various logos, signs, and artworks Disney created himself, it "captures the spirit" of the man's writing.
-As an added bonus, the creator, Justin Callaghan, also created a "logo dingbat which can be accessed by holding down "alt" and typing 0172 on the numeric keypad.

 - Walt Disney at UrbanFonts: Created by Robert Johnson, this font fills in many of the parts that were left out of Callaghan's version.
 While it doesn't have bold or italic variations, it does feature a full symbol set, along with diacritical marks like "é", as well as a few "special" symbols like a little pen-sketch of the mouse silhouette.

 One of the dangers of using free font downloads: quality control.
 Fonts have been used in the past (especially on Windows machines) to exploit weaknesses that can turn your computer into a spam machine, wipe out data, or even lead to identity theft.